ufkapano/graphtheory/README.md

 ## Usage

-See doc/quickstart.txt and other doc/*.txt files.
+See doc/quickstart.txt and other doc/*.txt or doc/*.md files.

 ## References